 Children and adults with Dravet Syndrome typically need to be taking a combination of medications to help control or reduce seizures.
 It is always important to remember that medication regimes remain very individual to the patient.

 As with all medications, it is very important to comply with all the instructions provided when administering medications to your child, especially dosing and course completion.
 We suggest you speak to your child’s doctor if you have any concerns over their medication and it is essential that you speak to your medical team before altering any medications.

 Individuals with Dravet Syndrome can be very susceptible to the slightest change so all medication changes must be done in consultation with a medical professional.

-Treatments currently available for Dravet Syndrome focus on controlling or minimising seizures in order to reduce their impact on development and injuries.
-Anti-epileptic drugs are used, but these are not always effective.
-Types of medication might include:
+Treatments currently available for Dravet Syndrome are listed below.
+These treatments focus on controlling or minimising seizures in order to reduce their impact on development and injuries.

 - Sodium valproate: Also known as Epilim, this is an anticonvulsant used in the treatment of epilepsy.
 The intravenous formulations (i.e. directly into a vein) are used in emergency scenarios.